mckenziewarren/web-dev-hw/assignment-2/readme.md

 My [responses](./responses.txt)

-This cycle was relatively straightforward.
-I did encounter some problems with correctly using relative links.
-I was able to fix this pretty quickly and get my site up and running.
+This cycle the thing that I struggled most with was getting my links correct.
+The responses link was fairly easy but I struggled to get the deeper level link of the screenshot in.
+Ultimately I refered to the deeper level linking tutorial on the website and was able to see where I was going wrong.

 ![screenshot](./images/progressScreenshot.png)